LocalGov Drupal Docs

 If you don't see this button talk to the site administrator.

-Depending on your permissions, you may also be able to generate a Preview link.
-This allows you to share a draft of a piece of content with another person for 1 week.
+Depending on your permissions, you can also generate a Preview link.
+This allows you to share a draft of a piece of content with another person for time you specify.

 The preview can be viewed by anyone with the link, so caution should be taken when sharing unpublished content.